maplight/votersedge-static-pages/en/il/about-voters-edge.il.md

 ## Welcome to Voter's Edge Illinois

-Voter’s Edge Illinois is a comprehensive, nonpartisan online guide to federal, state, and local elections in the State of Illinois.
+Voter’s Edge Illinois is a comprehensive, nonpartisan online guide to federal, state, and local elections in the state of Illinois.
 Voter's Edge Illinois is a project of MapLight.

 #### With Voter’s Edge Illinois, voters can: